 When he caught some wires with the landing gear of “Puff,” his experimental SeaRey amphibian, on August 31, 2012, things looked grim.
 Both “Puff” and Richard were pretty well crushed by the inverted crash that followed the wire strike.
 Richard might well have not made it but for the appearance of a Medevac helicopter just 12 minutes after the crash.
 Thousands, if not millions, were pulling for him.

-Richard was in a coma for a week, in a hospital for four months, and in rehab for a long time after that.
+Richard was in a coma for a week, in a hospital for four months, and in dual diagnosis treatment centers for a long time after that.
 He basically had to start from scratch and learn to do everything again.
 Now he is back flying a rebuilt (with a lot of new pieces) “Puff” and has written an account of his misadventure.
 It’s called Illusions II, and is available from Amazon as an e-book ($2.99).
 It is classic Richard.

 Next, you can read Richard’s first ever article, from the September, 1960, Air Facts, “Voice in the Dark.”
 He had this to say about the article recently: “I love that story of the T-33.
 The first time an airplane talked to me.”
 He later included it in a book.
 It is posted here, with his permission, “From A Gift of Wings, copyright by Richard Bach.”
 Read this, then read Illusions II, and you will have the beginning and the latest from 54 years of Richard Bach, a remarkable talent.